agpierson/academic-site/content/home/accomplishments.md

 +++
 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Accomplishments"
+title = "Fellowships"
 subtitle = ""

 # Order that this section will appear in.